List of Alpha Phi Alpha members: The House of Alpha

 The House of Alpha was first published in the December 1923 edition of The Sphinx Magazine.
 The poem would later be attributed to Bro.
-Sidney P. Brown quickly became a staple within the fraternity.
+Sidney P. Brown and quickly became a staple within the fraternity.
 When speaking about the poem in 1981, Brown cited his experiences with Beta (Washington, D.C.), Theta (Chicago), Xi Lambda (Chicago Alumni), and Eta Lambda (Atlanta Alumni) as collective inspirations for the poem.
 Loyalty to the Fraternity was repeatedly urged by brothers on the part of those who were among the initiated, and for every chapter with the vision of a fraternity house.
 The statement has become a manifesto for the national fraternity and chapters, as each may symbolically be referred to as a "House of Alpha".

 Eugene K. Jones, sometimes referred to as "The Visionary Jewel", once said:

 Here follows a list of notable Alphas.